gtxaspec/wz_flash-helper/docs/README_switch_fw.md

 **Note:**
 - `restore_partitions` option must be disabled like the above configurations.
 If both `restore_partitions` and `switch_fw`are enabled, both operations would not be executed.
-- During switch firmware operations, both the blue LED and the red LED would be blinking.
+- During switch firmware operation, both the blue LED and the red LED would be blinking.